randolf/atheists/README.md

 ## APIs

 ### `GET /v1/quotes`
-Returns an array with one quote:
+Returns an array containing one quotation:
 ```
 [
 	"The way to see by faith is to shut the eye of reason - Benjamin Franklin"